Philip-Otter/OCM/README.md

 | {#}              | A comment shellfish.
 This will get ignored by the interpreter.                            |
 | {@}              | The Modder shellfish.
 This is where we provide the modder's name.                         |
 | {v}              | The version shellfish.
 This is where we provide the game version the cheat was made with. |
+| {APP}            | The application shellfish.
+This defines our application file.
+Generally an .exe file.
 | {T}              | The target shellfish.
 Use this if all your mods base off the same .exe or .dll            |
 | {C}              | The theme shellfish.
 Use this to select a non standard theme.                             |
 | {H5}             | An HTML shellfish.
 This will allow HTML to be inserted into the cheat menu.               |